hossko/azure.app.insights/opentelemetry/ReadMe.md

-**Dotnet Distributed Tracing Examples**
+# DotNet Instrumentation using OpenTelemetry

-This deployment utilizer OpenTelemetry SDK for Traces, Logs and Metric instrumentation and export to Azure Applicaiton Insights
+This deployment utilize OpenTelemetry SDK for Traces, Logs and Metric instrumentation and export to Azure Applicaiton Insights
 Components used:
 * Azure App Services (WebApp, ServiceApp)
 * Azure Function App (WorkerApp)